sararom15/exp_assignment2/README.md

  - count: Used in Play state;  it goes from 0 to 360 and counts the num of time in which the robot does not see the ball (it is able to perform an entire turn on itself); when it gets equal to 360, then he passes in Normal state.
  - camera_rotate:Used in Play state as well.
 It is a boolean parameter, always setted to 0, but when the robot reaches the ball it is set to 1, in order to start to rotate the head.
- - count2: the same rule of the "count" parameter, but used in Normal state.
+ - count2: it has the same purpuse of the "count" parameter, but used in Normal state.
  - DetectedBall: Used in Normal state.
-It is a boolean parameter: switches to 1 when the ball is detected, in order to pass in Play state.
+It is a boolean parameter: switches to 1 when the ball is detected, in order to enter in Play state.

 # Package and file list
 There exists some folders in the package: